 Gili Trawangan or Gili Air

 Two of the three famous Gili Islands in Lombok deserve top places on their own for having their own unique surf breaks.
 Though the frequency is not as good as the other spots in Lombok, this place promises good surf for the experienced surfers if they manage to catch the breaks.
 Many locals come here to enjoy the surf in secret, and when in good timing, it will swell more than you expect but be careful as it can be unexpected.

 Sumba Islands in East Nusa Tenggara

 In East Nusa Tenggara, the waves differ from the rest of Indonesia.
 If you don’t mind the basic setup of this place, then you will be rewarded with high-quality waves between major breaks.
 Nihiwatu offers many reefs, bays and river mouths and the waves are just insane.
 Go during the dry season of March to October for the Indian Ocean swells, which can be up to 12-15 feet high from the southwest direction.
 The wind here does not blow consistently, though, unlike Bali nearby.

 Sumbawa Islands, Lesser Sunda

 Finally, an excellent surf place for all levels of surfers, this site gives a massive swell to break before sucking out on the inside reef.
 Located east of Lombok, you may find it less touristy and more space for you to surf.
 Go offshore for good surf breaks.
 Best time to come here is also the dry season from April to October for its southwest wind.

 Panaitan Islands in West Java

 At West Java, facing the southwestern wind from the Indian Ocean, Panaitan offers one of the best waves in Indonesia.
-You will find good waves here with less the crowd in compare to places like Bali and Lombok.
+You will find good waves here with less the crowd in comparison to places like Bali and Lombok.
 April to October dry season is the best time to come for reliable surf breaks.
 The surfing spots like Apocalypse in Panaitan Islands had been touted to be epic, where if you score this place, you will get tubed.

 Grajagan (G-Land) in East Java